z1t3r/z1t3r/README.md

 - 🌱 I’m currently learning Python, C++, unity, cybersecurity^_^
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me tg: @VaLva101
-- 😄 Pronouns: He, of course
+- 😄 Pronouns: I am Steve
 - ⚡ Fun fact: I love BMW and Mercedes equally
 - And for the end...
 - aboba